jonnonz1/nz-statute-book/acts/public/1980/crimes-internationally-protected-persons-united-nations-and-associated-personnel-and-hostages-act-1980.md

   (a) the act of hostage-taking takes place in New Zealand; and (b) the alleged offender and the hostage are New Zealand citizens; and (c) the alleged offender is in New Zealand.
-(3) Every one who commits the crime of hostage-taking is liable on conviction on indictment to imprisonment for a term not exceeding 14 years.
+(3) Every one who commits the crime of hostage-taking is liable on conviction to imprisonment for a term not exceeding 14 years.

 **General provisions**